josephthweatt/skinifi/README.md

 ### Adding Custom Processors
-If you are using custom processors in your work, you will need to add the nar file to **custom-processors/**.
+If you are using custom processors in your work, you will need to add the nar file to **custom-processors/** or by specifying a path with the `--custom-nar-directory` flag.
 Nar files which are specified in either a template or Flow will be copied into the skinifi image.

 Note: `create_skinifi` does not search **custom-processors** for nar files recursively.
 Avoid adding subdirectories to here

+### Adding Default Processors
+By default, `create_skinifi` will download the required default processors from an online repository.
+If you want to use a different path or url, set that with the ` --generic-nar-directory` flag.

+Once downloaded, skinifi will save the processors to **skinifi-image/generic-nars/** for future use.